 - The claimant has suffered financial loss (which includes a diminished financial value of funds or property) or loss of property;

 - The loss was due to defalcation (which includes criminal or fraudulent conduct) by a licensed agent, or an employee of a licensed agent;

-- The licensed agent was the holder of a current triennial certificate granted under the Real Estate and Business Agents Act 1978 or the Settlement Agents Act 1981 when the defalcation took place; and
+- a licensee during any period when the licensee was the holder of a current triennial certificate, granted under the Real Estate and Business Agents Act 1978 or the Settlement Agents Act 1981; or

 - The loss occurred in relation to a real estate or settlement transaction in the course of the licensed agent's business as an agent.

 Claimants are only entitled to claim the actual amount of the loss after the deduction of any payments or benefits received in relation to the transaction.
 Consumer Protection may give consideration to the reimbursement of legal fees pertaining to the proceedings before Consumer Protection on a case-by-case basis.

 Amounts not generally claimable under the Fidelity Account